(Written by William)

 Attach whatever it is you want to hang down, or sideways, depending on how you’re going to utilized the construction.

-Here’s some pictures of the MOC I used it in.
+Here’s some pictures of the MOC I used this LEGO building technique in a LEGO creation.
 I call the creation the Elven Tree Shrine.

 Notice on the interior floors of the shrine how there are globes in the ceiling.
 Basically, I hid the majority of the brick in the flooring and only left a small portion showing.